Battle of Collecchio: Collecchio

-On news of the German-Italian forces approach, retreating from Genoa-La Spezia region, which had been liberated by the US 92nd Division, a Brazilian armored reconnaissance squadron moved south from Parma, meeting leading units of the Axis forces in Collecchio.
-They first met armored cars from the 90th Panzergrenadier Division's reconnaissance unit, and then tanks (of the same division) with infantry from the 281st regimental of the 148th Infantry Division.
+On news of the German-Italian forces approach, retreating from the Genoa-La Spezia region, which had been liberated by Allied forces, including the US 92nd Division, a Brazilian armored reconnaissance squadron moved south from Parma, meeting leading units of the Axis forces in Collecchio.
+They first met armored cars from the 90th Panzergrenadier Division's reconnaissance unit, and then tanks (of the same division) with infantry from the 281st Regiment of the 148th Infantry Division.
 The reconnaissance squadron called for reinforcements.
 According to Captain Pitaluga of the reconnaissance troop, "I arrived in Collecchio at noon, and I was alone until 6 pm.
 I had already occupied almost half the town when the infantry arrived."
 Pitaluga's unit of M8 cars fought it out against more lightly armored German vehicles, which only had 20 mm cannons.
 However, the Brazilian armored cars were vulnerable to tanks and anti-tank weapons; Pitaluga said of his vehicles, "The M8 is for recon, not (for heavy) combat.".
 Like the M10 (another vehicle used then by Brazilian supporting units of Cavalry), M8 had open-topped turrets, which made them more vulnerable (than fully enclosed tanks) to anti-tank infantry close attacks, especially in urban combat, as was the case at Collecchio.
 Also, in this first day of the battle, the Brazilians were outnumbered by a German battalion with two or three squadrons.

 A force of Brazilian infantry was hastily ferried to the town in jeeps, trucks (like M3s), and the transport sent back for more.
 By 18:30 on 26 April, the Brazilian infantry was in place and prepared for action.
 This included 5th Company, II Battalion, 11th Infantry; a machine gun platoon from 8th Company, 11th Infantry; and 9th Company, III Battalion, 6th RCT.
 Major Orlando Gomez Ramagem, commander of II Battalion, 11th Infantry was given command of the Brazilian forces.
 With the war clearly drawing to a close, the troops may have been reluctant to take unnecessary risks.
 At first, Major Ramagem was in favor of encamping for the night, but he was dissuaded by the Brazilian divisional commander, General Mascarenhas de Moraes.
 According to one source, "The old general acted with the enthusiasm of a lieutenant."